rec/rec/resume.md

-completion and production, in areas including search and backend, big data, audio and DSP, fintech, distributed systems, real time systems and lighting control, and more; hundreds of thousands of lines of working, tested production code in two dozen programming languages; expert in Python and C++.
+completion and production, in areas including search and backend, big data, audio and DSP, fintech, distributed systems, real time systems and lighting control, and more; hundreds of thousands of lines of working, tested production code in two dozen programming languages; expert in Python, C++.

 I specialize in rapid development of highly reliable, performant, scalable, minimal, clear and maintainable solutions to difficult problems.